 1) Excluded Resources (Nuclear): A number of the ARP Participants, as well as the ARP (separate and distinct from such ARP Participants), participate in FMPA's St. Lucie Project, and are entitled to capacity and energy shares from St. Lucie Unit No. 2.
 Capacity from the ARP Participants' individual entitlement shares in the St. Lucie Project is classified as an "Excluded Power Supply Resource" in the All-Requirements Power Supply Project Contract between FMPA and the ARP Participants.
 As such, the ARP Participants pay their own costs associated with their entitlement in the St. Lucie Project and individually receive the benefits of the capacity and energy from the St. Lucie Project.
-The

-ARP's entitlement to the St. Lucie Project, as of the closing of the sale of the City of Vero Beach's electric system to Florida Power and Light, is included in the ARP as a resource and a cost of the ARP.
+The ARP's entitlement to the St. Lucie Project, as of the closing of the sale of the City of Vero Beach's electric system to Florida Power and Light, is included in the ARP as a resource

+- and a cost of the ARP.
 The ARP provides the balance of capacity and energy requirements for these ARP Participants (unless otherwise limited by CROD).
-Full Requirements ARP Participants' excluded resources are included in the capacity planning for the ARP.

-- 2) ARP System Generation: This category includes 1) generation that is wholly or jointly owned by FMPA as agent for the ARP; 2) generation that is wholly or jointly owned by ARP Participants; and 3) generation from ARP Participants' entitlements and the ARP's entitlements in the St. Lucie, Stanton, Tri-City, and Stanton II Projects (as applicable).
-FMPA has operational control of the ARP's and ARP Participants' capacity and energy from these resources, and such capacity and energy is dedicated solely to serving the ARP. - 3) Power Purchases: This category includes power purchases between FMPA, as agent for the ARP, and third-parties.
-Purchased power generation used to serve the ARP as of December 31, 2019 includes capacity and energy purchased from NextEra from their Stanton Unit A and Oleander Unit 5 facilities.
-In addition, the ARP will purchase solar energy from Florida Renewable Partners, LLC beginning in Summer of 2020 and from Origis Energy beginning in 2024 and has included this solar energy (including estimated dependable capacity to serve peak demand) in all schedules herein.
+Full Requirements ARP Participants' excluded resources are included in the capacity planning for the ARP. - 2) ARP System Generation: This category includes 1) generation that is wholly or jointly owned by FMPA as agent for the ARP; 2) generation that is wholly or jointly owned by ARP Participants; and 3) generation from ARP Participants' entitlements and the ARP's entitlements in the St. Lucie, Stanton, Tri-City, and Stanton II Projects (as applicable).
+FMPA has operational control of the ARP's and ARP Participants' capacity and energy from these resources, and such capacity and energy are dedicated solely to serving the ARP.
+OUC, the majority owner and operator of the assets included in the Stanton and Stanton II projects, has announced its intention to cease coal fueling for the assets no later than 2025 (Stanton II) and 2027 (Stanton).
+Post coal operation, the assets would be fueled with natural gas.
+The ARP is evaluating the economics of refired natural gas assets.
+If refired, this will eliminate coal fired generation from the ARP's fleet. - 3) Power Purchases: This category includes power purchases between FMPA, as agent for the ARP, and third-parties.
+Purchased power generation used to serve the ARP as of December 31, 2020 includes capacity and energy purchased from NextEra from their Stanton Unit A and Oleander Unit 5 facilities.
+In addition, the ARP purchases solar energy from Florida Renewable Partners, LLC beginning in Summer of 2020 and from Origis Energy beginning no later than 2024 and has included this solar energy (including estimated dependable capacity to serve peak demand) in all schedules herein.

-Information regarding existing ARP generation resources as of December 31, 2019, can be found in Schedule 1 at the end of this section.
+Information regarding existing ARP generation resources as of December 31, 2020, can be found in Schedule 1 at the end of this section.